 Thus, Sanskrit maha is a word with many meanings.
 They include strong, great, abundant, mighty, brilliance and more.
 Let us say, (1) "By abundant, strong brilliance (meaning Brahman-Om) the Vedas exist and flourish.
 (2) Great abundance of mighty Om (influx) is great food more directly for humans, for by vital food the pranas ("vital life functions") flourish as well.

 Advancing in higher yoga, we may see that radiance, brilliance, and learn to tap it as food for spirit and mind and regeneration.
 Development should follow; it remains to be seen.
 If we don't see it, despair not; there are yogis to teach methods to us.
 And if they do not, we may be stuck for quite a while.
 If we are stuck on lower levels, there is the id-system (libido system) to sort out.
 That can bring help.
-Meditation can probably help far more and better, but that depends on how good, effective and safe the methods are. ◦Transcendental Meditation is found very helpful in general.
+Meditation can probably help far more and better, but that depends on how good, effective and safe the methods are.
+All right practice of ◦Transcendental Meditation has helped many.

 Preserving oneself and one's good lot in life is very often a good, multiple aim, and had better not be overlooked and forgotten.
 Strict ascetism can fail, and if one forgets to develop one's inner sides, one goes amiss in another way.